-The Board Audit and Risk Committee reviews the Group's risk management framework at least annually to satisfy itself that it continues to be sound.
+The Board Audit Committee (with input from the Strategic Risk Committee) reviews the Group's risk management framework at least annually to satisfy itself that it continues to be sound.
 The Group's risk management framework was reviewed during the reporting period.